algebra-520/Accretive-Tokens/README.md

 An enhanced, internally audited fork of the legendary ERC520 Accretive Token standard.

 GitHub: https://github.com/ERC520/Accretive-Tokens (original)
-This repository: A living, community-governed fork created to power digital, media, and AI-generated art initiatives.
+This repository: A living, community-governed fork created to power digital, media, and AI-generated art and creative initiatives.

 > “Every burn makes every remaining holder richer — forever.”
 > That is the promise of the ERC520 accretive model.